raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 adhere to, the catalogue of available syscalls, the mechanics of state manipulation, the error conditions, and more technical details.

-In this FIP, we propose a network upgrade involving two major changes: (1) the introduction of a non-programmable version of the FVM to pave the way, and (2) gas model changes.
-The latter is not specified herein, and is object of an upcoming companion FIP.
+This FIP introduces the technical foundations of the FVM.
+It will be accompanied by two subsequent FIPs.
+They will respectively propose: (1) an atomic switch from the current VM to a non-programmable version of the FVM, and (2) a new gas model adequate for on-chain user-programmability.

 ## Change Motivation

-The desire for user-programmability in Filecoin is well-recognized and uncontested.
+The desire for user-programmability in Filecoin is pronounced and well-recognized.
 It is the key to unlock enormous latent potential, as it enables permissionless community-driven innovation on the Filecoin network.

 Some of the envisioned benefits include: